Contract management: Public sector contract management

 In the UK public sector, concerns were raised by the House of Commons Public Accounts Committee in 2009 regarding resourcing and training in relation to contract management.
 The committee reported that No commercial director/head of procurement rated the level of resources allocated to the management of their major contracts as 'good', and 22% of contract managers considered they did not have time to perform their responsibilities well.
 Most contract managers had undertaken relevant training, although 60% of organisations did not provide a structured training programme for their staff.

 Contract management standards were published in 2014 by the Crown Commercial Service, and have been updated periodically.
 These standards were developed as a result of a 2013 "Cross Government Review of Major Contracts", commissioned by the Cabinet Office to assess the management of major contracts held by the companies G4S and Serco, and led by Bill Crothers, the government's Chief Procurement Officer.
 Having highlighted previous failings, by September 2014 the UK's National Audit Office (NAO) felt that the government was "starting to improve how it manages its contracts", but important improvement work remained to be done.
 In December 2016 the NAO re-published a good practice contract management framework which had been first published in 2008 with the help of the Office of Government Commerce, then part of HM Treasury.
 The NAO "believed", based on practitioner feedback, that this framework was "one of the best references for the basic tasks necessary for good contract management".

 John Manzoni, then Chief Executive of the UK's civil service, noted in 2019 that some staff would identify as "contract managers", while other staff carried out a contract management function within the context of a wider role.
-As of April 2021 the UK government has in place a "Contract Management Capability Programme" aiming to develop the skills of government staff involved in contract management roles in either of these capacities.
+The UK government has in place a "Contract Management Capability Programme", first developed in October 2018, which aims to develop the skills of government staff involved in contract management roles in either of these capacities.
+The programme was adapted after the passage of the Procurement Act 2023 to take account of this updated procurement legislation.

 In the United States, the National Contract Management Association and the National Association of Government Contractors offer certification in the skills required for government contract management.